Today's Articles

 Colston Westbrook

 *Colston Westbrook was born on this date in 1937.
-He was a Black teacher and linguist who worked in the fields of minority education and literacy.
+He was a Black teacher and linguist who worked in minority education and literacy.

 Colston Richard Westbrook was born in Chambersburg, Pennsylvania.
 His father was Sgt.
 Edward Cody Westbrook died in Germany while serving in World War II.
 His mother, Virginia Ruth Colston, was a housewife who held various jobs to raise their five children.
 Westbrook attended Chambersburg Primary and High schools, graduating with Honors in 1955.
 After graduation, he and his elder brother, Cody, traveled from Pennsylvania to Richmond, California, to live with their maternal grandmother.

 Colston attended Contra Costa College in San Pablo, California, where he excelled at languages and was an honors student.
 He was selected to travel to Rome, Italy, to represent Contra Costa College based on President Eisenhower's People to People Student Ambassador Program.
-Westbrook served in the Army, then Air Force.
+Westbrook served in the Army and then Air Force.
 After an assignment in South Korea, he was assigned to Travis Air Force Base in California in 1960.
-He taught English at the International Christian University in Tokyo after completing military service.
+After completing military service, he taught English at the International Christian University in Tokyo.
 While in Tokyo, he was recruited for a civilian position with Pacific Architects and Engineers, a US government contractor in South Vietnam.
 He stayed with PAE for five years.

 He worked in the fields of minority education and literacy.
 In 1975, he completed his master's thesis on the dual linguistic heritage of African Americans.
 As a teaching assistant, he taught African American Linguistics in Berkeley's Department of Afro-American Studies.
 He continued to teach the class after graduating.
 He established his educational consulting company, Minority Consultants, on San Pablo Avenue in Berkeley.
 He was Dean of Students at Contra Costa College in San Pablo, California, from 1978 until 1989.
 The Black Cultural Association was formed in 1968 at the California Medical Facility in Vacaville and officially recognized by the prison system in 1971.

 Westbrook was involved in student politics on campus.
 He was President of the Pan African Student Union at UC Berkeley for two consecutive terms.
-In 1979 he hosted a question-answer session with the author James Baldwin on campus.
+In 1979, he hosted a question-answer session on campus with the author James Baldwin.
 His views on equity and justice often created controversy.
 Westbrook married Eposi Mary Ngomba, whom he met on a visit to Cameroon.
 They had four children and lived in California.
 Colston Westbrook died of cancer at Kaiser Oakland Medical Center on August 3, 1989.
 He was 51.

 New Poem Each Day